jrwhitmer/fetch_rewards_api/README.md

 <br>

   This is my solution to your API challenge.
 I decided to work in Rails and use PostgreSQL for the database.
 I enjoyed working through this problem, and I thank you for the opportunity to showcase my skills, to stretch my brain, and get some quality practice.

+  One note: I would not normally leave so much logic within my controllers, it is not very great MVC.
+Unfortunately due to personal time constraints I just didn't get to refactor that and abstract some code out.
+I understand it might be rough on the eyeballs and tough to swallow for any serious rubyists, but if I have time later this week, I would enjoy fixing that flaw.

   If you have any questions feel free to reach out to me at jacqwhitmer@gmail.com.
 Enjoy!

 ---